Tackling them will support local food, but won’t always cut carbon emissions.

 From an emissions perspective food miles are not created equal.
 In the UK just 1% of food transport is done by plane, but it accounts for 11% of emissions.

 Using figures from DEFRA we can compare the emissions that result moving a tonne of food by different means.

 Food that flies can generate more than one hundred times the carbon emissions per kilometre of food that travels by ship.

 If I eat a banana that has been shipped to the UK from Colombia its transport emissions are relatively small.
 But if I eat an avocado flown in from Mexico they are huge.

 Depending on where you live the food that flies will be very different.
 European countries get a lot of beans, sweetcorn, asparagus, podded peas, limes, avocados, spring onions, pineapple, grapes and sweet potato from Africa and Central America.
 There is also a lot of fish flown in from Asia and South America.
 Food that is flown tends to have relatively high value for its weight, is perishable and can’t be produced as cheaply locally.

-Limiting the amount of flying food you eat is an effective way to reduce food transport emissions.
-On the other hand if you know the food you are eating is shipped in from a far, the chances are those food miles create relatively few carbon emissions while providing valuable income to farmers in Africa, South America and Asia.
+Limiting the amount of flying food can be a way to help reduce food transport emissions, but you need to think about those decisions in the proper context.
+Both in terms of total emissions and economic impact.
+If you know the food you are eating is shipped in from a far, the chances are those food miles create relatively few carbon emissions while providing valuable income to farmers in Africa, South America and Asia.